dbpmworkshop/dbpmworkshop.github.io/index.md

 ## Schedule

-The program will consist of one keynote from [Wil van der Aalst](https://en.wikipedia.org/wiki/Wil_van_der_Aalst) (widely considered the godfather of Process Mining), panels, and contributed talks on accepted papers.
+The program will consist of one keynote from [Wil van der Aalst](https://en.wikipedia.org/wiki/Wil_van_der_Aalst) (widely considered the godfather of Process Mining), panels, and contributed talks, including talks on accepted papers and other invited talks.

 ## Call for Papers